skitsanos/foxx-builder/README.md

 - **description**: `string` (optional)

-  A human readable string that will be shown in the API documentation.
+  A human-readable string will be shown in the API documentation.

 ### Context Utilities